postfixadmin/postfixadmin/AUTOCONFIG/INSTALL.md

 ### Apache

-Add the following tp the general config file or to the relevant Vitual Hosts.
+Add the following to the general config file or to the relevant Vitual Hosts.
 You can also add it as a conf file under `/etc/apache2/conf-available` if it exists and then issue `a2enconf autoconfig.conf` to activate it (assuming the file name was `autoconfig.conf`)

 (Here I presumed Postfix Admin is installed under /var/www/postfixadmin)